Theatinerstraße: Shopping street

 Many international companies have branches on Theatinerstraße, including Armani, Bassetti, Butlers, Zara, Esprit and Bose.
 It also houses the Fünf Höfe, which houses another 60 shops, several restaurants and the Kunsthalle of the Hypo-Kulturstiftung.

 Transportation

-The entire Theatinerstraße is declared a pedestrian zone and not passable for motorized individual traffic.
+The entire Theatinerstraße is declared a pedestrian zone and not is passable for motorized individual traffic.

 With the Munich Underground, the Theatinerstraße can be reached from the underground station Odeonsplatz via the lines U3, U4, U5 and U6.
 Also at Odeonsplatz, there is a bus stop served by lines N40, N41 and 100.
-For the Munich tram there is the Theatinerstraße stop at the corner Maffeistraße, which is served by the line 19.
+For the Munich tram there is the Theatinerstraße stop at the corner of Maffeistraße, which is served by the line 19.